Adolphe Appia on Parsifal and the Ring

 [Patrick Carnegy, Wagner and the Art of the Theatre, Yale 2006, pages 202-203.]

-staged.
+should be staged.
 It was, and is, an extraordinary claim, and if vindicated by history still merits critical examination.
 His scenarios from the 1890s are every

 bit as confident in their dogmatics as Cosima was in her stage practice.
 But while both believed they were in tune with Wagner's deepest intentions, they were

 facing in opposite directions.
 Cosima's premiss was that what Wagner himself had done was right, while Appia's was that he had got it all wrong, and of these

 Appia's was obviously the more contentious.
 As we have seen, he had posited a fundamental contradiction between what Wagner had composed and how he had sought to

 stage it.
 But the trouble with his argument that 'the musical score is the sole interpreter for the director' is how to distinguish a correct from an incorrect

+interpretation.
 The composer believed, by and large, in his pictorial, literalistic scenarios, while Appia was equally convinced that his anti-realistic ones were

 far more suitable.
 Ultimately there can be no logical way of deciding between these or any other claims.
-They are all beside the real point, which is that no single
+They are all beside the real point, which is that no

 strengths and weaknesses the proper study of criticism and debate.